A topic from the subject of Organic Chemistry in Chemistry.

 IR Spectroscopy:

-- Place a small amount of the unknown compound on a salt plate.
+1. Prepare a small amount of the unknown compound as a thin film on a salt plate.
+Ensure the film is thin enough to avoid obscuring the signal.

 NMR Spectroscopy: